ycpcs/cs201-spring2020/lectures/lecture18.md

 Note that each operation is O(1).
 [Discuss: why?]

 However, there is no way to adapt an array-based list directly and still get O(1) running time for the queue operations.
-The problem is that element values must be enqueued (added) and dequeued (removed) at different ends of the list.
+The problem is that element values must be enqueued (added) and dequeued (removed) at different ends of the list which would require at least one to be O(N) for an array list.

 There is a clever way to implement a queue using an array: treat the array as "circular".
 Here's a circular array with 10 elements.